-When you press enter the menu below is shown:
+When you press enter the following menu on page 36 is shown

 Onboard FDC Controller

 Select Enabled if your system has a floppy disk controller (FDC) installed on the system board and you want to use it.
 If you install an add-in FDC or the system has no floppy drive, select Disabled in this field.